Odds of Hanging On

 Radiology is intensely competitive and stressful.
-If you aren't the best of the best, you could end up in Bucharest (that's an old saying we just made up).
-If you aren't super competitive, you might not get your first choice for job locations and you might find yourself in much more frantic, stressful conditions.
+If you aren't the best of the best, you could end up in Bucharest—that's an old, and true, saying.
+(No, it's not.)
+If you aren't super-competitive, you might not get your first choice for job locations, and you might find yourself in much more frantic, stressful conditions.

 The leap from school to work is akin to a trip from the frying pan to the fire.
 Get ready for lots of ER work, a heavy daily rotation, and a massive work load.